Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ## Inline Function

-The `Inline` function is responsible for inlining function calls within a given graph.
-It first logs the state of the graph before inlining, then calls the `inlineCalls` function to perform the actual inlining, and finally logs the state of the graph after inlining.
+The <SwmToken path="/torch/csrc/jit/passes/inliner.cpp" pos="91:2:2" line-data="void Inline(Graph&amp; graph) {">`Inline`</SwmToken> function is responsible for inlining function calls within a given graph.
+It first logs the state of the graph before inlining, then calls the <SwmToken path="/torch/csrc/jit/passes/inliner.cpp" pos="93:1:1" line-data="  inlineCalls(graph.block());">`inlineCalls`</SwmToken> function to perform the actual inlining, and finally logs the state of the graph after inlining.

 ```c++
 void Inline(Graph& graph) {